skymavis/waypoint-unity/Assets/Example/README.md

 # SDK Playground

-Mavis ID SDK example using Unity for Android, iOS and desktop games.
+Ronin Waypoint SDK example using Unity for Android, iOS and desktop games.

 ## Prerequisites